MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfaccountmanagement/functions/pfaccountmanagementserverupdatebansasync.md

 ## Remarks

-This API is available on Win32.
+This API is available on Win32, Linux, and macOS.
 For each ban, only updates the values that are set.
 Leave any value to null for no change.
 If a ban could not be found, the rest are still applied.
 Returns information about applied updates only.
 See also ServerBanUsersAsync, ServerGetUserBansAsync, ServerRevokeAllBansForUserAsync, ServerRevokeBansAsync.
 When the asynchronous task is complete, call [PFAccountManagementServerUpdateBansGetResultSize](pfaccountmanagementserverupdatebansgetresultsize.md) and [PFAccountManagementServerUpdateBansGetResult](pfaccountmanagementserverupdatebansgetresult.md) to get the result.

 ## Requirements